Pork Neck Bones vs Alligator Tail

 Pork Neck Bones

-Pork neck bones are a flavorful cut of meat that contains a mix of meat and bone, providing a rich source of collagen and flavor for soups and stews.
+Pork neck bones are a flavorful cut of meat that contains a good amount of protein and fat, making them ideal for slow cooking and stews.
+They are rich in collagen, which can contribute to joint health.

 Alligator Tail